Trade Expansion Act: The Senate and Passage

+President John F. Kennedy (seated) announcing the signing of the Trade Expansion Act of 1962.

 The Senate Committee on Finance deliberated for several weeks sent the bill to the floor on September 14th.
 The Finance committee version was similar to the House version, but it differed in that it restored the most favored nation status of Yugoslavia and the Polish People's Republic.
 This was previously added by the House as a means to combat Communist economic influence and would become a point of debate between the two branches.
 On the floor the legislation was subject to a lengthy amendment process before being passed by a wide margin on September 19.
 Both the Senate and House agreed to a conference committee to resolve their differences.
 The committee agreed to strip out the provision restoring the most favored nation status for Yugoslavia and Poland and revert other changes to the House version.
 The bill was then sent to Kennedy on October 4 and signed on October 11.